rwydaegh/goliat/docs/cloud/monitoring.md

 Web monitoring enables automatically when:

+1. `use_web` is set to `true` in your configuration (default)
-1. The `requests` library is installed (`pip install requests`)
+2. The `requests` library is installed (`pip install requests`)
-2. A machine ID can be detected (public IP or local IP)
+3. A machine ID can be detected (public IP or local IP)
-3. The dashboard URL is accessible
+4. The dashboard URL is accessible

-No configuration required.
-GOLIAT connects to the hardcoded dashboard URL automatically.
+To disable web monitoring, set `use_web: false` in your configuration file.
+The GUI continues to function normally without web monitoring.

 ### Viewing worker details